Tech-at-DU/Launch-Page-Tutorial/zP01-First-Chapter/content.md

 1. Learning Outcome 7
 1. Learning Outcome 8

->[action]
-> Take a moment to write down these learning outcomes and reflect on them.
+Take a moment to write down these learning outcomes and reflect on them.
 Make sure that as you progress through the tutorial that you're furthering your understanding, and that by the end, you have completed all of the outcomes.
 ```

 # User Stories/Technical Planning